 Vendors call the product 100% absolute, anhydrous, or dehydrated alcohol.
 However, it’s challenging to gain a 100% solvent concentration because it evaporates fast.
 Therefore, you’ll only get 99%+ ethanol processed from advanced molecular filtration techniques.
 And that means that the final product will contain little to no water.

-The solvent doesn’t have any toxic additives such as kerosene, isopropyl alcohol, or acetone that render it bitter and foul-smelling.
-And that characteristic is because many people consume pure alcohol.
+The solvent doesn’t have toxic additives such as kerosene, isopropyl alcohol, or acetone that render it bitter and foul-smelling.
+200 proof ethanol is often used in foods and beverages.
 For example, you’ll find the liquid in whiskey, rum, and vodka beverages.
-Or as the leading solvent that cannabis manufacturers use in the extraction process.
+Or as the leading solvent that botanical oil manufacturers use in the extraction process.

 High-Performance Liquid Chromatography (HPLC) is a technique that pure ethanol creators use to ensure purity.
 Some contaminants tested using that method are heavy metals such as lead, arsenic, and thallium.
 And after analysis, the pure ethanol has a concentration of 99.98%, with the rest being trace amounts of water.